OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 ### Sunstone

-In the Network tab, under advanced options the hardware profile of the interface can be of three types:
+In the Network tab, under advanced options, the hardware profile of the interface can be of three types:

-- “Emulated” it includes the hardware model emulated by Qemu.
+- “Emulated”, it includes the hardware model emulated by Qemu.
-- “PCI - Automatic” OpenNebula hardware scheduler will pick the best PCI device for the NIC.
+- “PCI - Automatic”, OpenNebula hardware scheduler will pick the best PCI device for the NIC.
-- “PCI - Manual” user can specify the PCI device by its short-address as shown in host information.
+- “PCI - Manual”, user can specify the PCI device by its short-address as shown in Host information.

 Use the rest of the dialog as usual by selecting a network from the table.